EarthDigitalTwin/OCO3-data-transformer/README.md

 not yet been verified as OK to publish, thus only limited data can be produced in target-focused mode at this time for those sites which have been confirmed to be publicly available.
 (See [OCO-2 Validation](https://ocov2.jpl.nasa.gov/science/validation/) and [Wunch et al. (2017)](https://doi.org/10.5194/amt-10-2209-2017)).**

-**[See the global product README](README-Global.md) for the global-mode product which supports all data from both OCO-2 and OCO-3 simultaneously**

 NASA-JPL's OCO-2 (Orbiting Carbon Observatory 2) is an Earth satellite mission to study the sources and sinks of carbon dioxide globally.
 The satellite retrieves column-averaged CO2 dry air mole fraction (XCO2) by measuring the spectra of reflected sunlight from the Earth's surface.
 OCO-2 operates in one of three modes: nadir, glint, and target.
 Nadir mode